elusivecodes/fQuery/README.md

 **Detach**

-Detach an element from the DOM.
+Detach each node from the DOM.

 - `nodes` is a query selector string, a *Node*, *NodeList*, *HTMLCollection* or an array of elements.